cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Connectivity
 ~~~~~~~~~~~~

-To reduce user effort and ensure accuracy of input information, CAP is working on connecting to standing, yet scattered analysis information databases and systems inside of collaborations,
+To reduce user effort and ensure accuracy of input information, CAP is working on connecting scattered analysis information databases and systems existing inside of collaborations, to enable auto-completion and auto-fill functions of the analysis form.

 1. ATLAS

    - Glance
    - AMI

 2. ALICE
 3. CMS

    - CADI
    - DAS

 4. LHCb

    - Bookkeeping (BK)